Data Transmission Encryption

-Disable TLS encrypted connection (default): Use the username and password to connect to MatrixOne directly.
+- Do not enable TLS encrypted transmission (default): Use the username and password to connect to MatrixOne directly.

-Enable TLS encrypted connection: Encrypted connection support needs to be enabled on the MatrixOne server, and encrypted connection should be specified on the client side.
-You can follow the instructions below to enable a TLS secure connection.
+- Use encrypted transmission: It is necessary to enable encrypted transmission support on the MatrixOne server and specify the use of encrypted transmission on the client side.
+You can follow the instructions in this article to enable TLS secure connections.

 Main steps of TLS secure connection configuration: